deeplearningcafe/animespeechdataset/README.md

 1. Paste the prediction file into the text box of `Annnotations`and use the `Create file with texts and predictions`button.
 This will generate a file named `cleaning.csv`.
 2. Use the `cleaning.csv`file to listen to the audio while correcting the text.
-3. Paste the corrected `cleaning.csv` file into the text box of `Annnotations`and use the `Update predictions` button.
+3. After correcting the `cleaning.csv` file, paste the prediction file into the text box of `Annnotations`and use the `Update predictions` button.
 This will generate a file named `PREDICTION-FILE_cleaned.csv`.
 Additionally, the names of embeddings and audio files will also be changed.

 ### Create audio and dialogs datasets
 1. Introduce the prediction results file, the folder in which is stored should be included, but not the `data/outputs` part.